Novant8/svt-web-demonstrator/README.md

         "admin": false
     }
     ```
+2. We can now see that the server will not respond to our request or any future ones. the only way to resume normal operation is to shut down and restart the server from the command line.

 ### CWE-915: Improperly Controlled Modification of Dynamically-Determined Object Attributes
 1. Send a POST request to `http://localhost:3001/api/register` like this one :